 - Incarceration of a spouse for a sentence of at least 18 months;

 - Engaging in deviant sexual behaviour voluntarily without obtaining the consent of the other party;

 If you choose to file for divorce based on fault, you must remember that this carries with it a serious burden of proof.
 You will have to show the court evidence, whether through testimony, photos or otherwise, that your spouse has engaged in one of the eight grounds for divorce listed above.Conclusion

 Also, it important to note that in filing for a divorce in NJ whether it is based on cause or irreconcilable differences you must have been residing in the state of New Jersey for at least one year before filing unless you are using adultery as your cause of action.
 If you are pleading adultery you can file for divorce despite the fact you have not been residing in New Jersey for a year.
 Divorce can be complex.
 The results could affect you and your children for years and even indefinitely.
 This is why it is so important to receive the best possible advice and representation from an experienced New Jersey divorce lawyer.
-Peter Van Aulen offers a free 30 minute in office consultation.
+Peter Van Aulen offers a consultation.
 Call 201-845-7400 today.